betaflight/betaflight.com/docs/development/API/Dshot.md

 eee 0mmmmmmmm
 ```

-we know that it is not a regular eRPM frame but instead an extended Dshot telemetry frame and we will interpret the package like so:
+we know that it is not a regular eRPM frame but instead an extended DShot telemetry frame and we will interpret the packet like so:

 ```
 pppp mmmmmmmm
 ```

 First four bits are telemetry type, last 8 bits are value.
-Since the last bit of telemetry type is alwys zero, we can encode the following telemetry types with an 8 bit value (0-255):
+Since the last bit of telemetry type is always zero, we can encode the following telemetry types with an 8 bit value (0-255):

 | Type | Description             |
 | ---- | ----------------------- |